waleedaliSe/Spam-Detection-Using-Weka/README.md

 It shows different results with good accuracy.
 <h2>References</h2>
 [1] A. Anderson, M. Corney, O. de Vel, and G. Mohay."Identifying the Authors of Suspect E-mail".
-Communications of the ACM, 2001.
-[2] Shlomo Hershkop, Ke Wang, Weijen Lee, Olivier Nimeskern, German Creamer, and Ryan Rowe, "Email Mining Toolkit Technical Manual".
+Communications of the ACM, 2001.<br> [2] Shlomo Hershkop, Ke Wang, Weijen Lee, Olivier Nimeskern, German Creamer, and Ryan Rowe, "Email Mining Toolkit Technical Manual".
-(June 2006) Department of Computer Science Columbia University.
-[3] Bron, C. and J. Kerbosch.
+(June 2006) Department of Computer Science Columbia University. <br> [3] Bron, C. and J. Kerbosch.
 "Algorithm 457: Finding all cliques of an undirected graph."
-(1973).
+(1973). <br>
 [4] Ding Zhou et al and Ya Zhang, "Towards Discovering Organizational Structure from Email Corpus".
-(2005) Fourth International Conference on Machine Learning and Application.
+(2005) Fourth International Conference on Machine Learning and Application. <br>
 [5]  Giuseppe Carenini, Raymond T. Ng and Xiaodong Zhou , "Scalable Discovery of Hidden Emails from Large Folders".
-Department of Computer Science, University of British Columbia, Canada.
-[6] Hung-Ching Chen el al, "Discover The Power of Social and Hidden Curriculum to Decision Making: Experiments with Enron Email and Movie Newsgroups".
-Sixth International Conference on Machine Learning and Applications.
+Department of Computer Science, University of British Columbia, Canada. <br> [6] Hung-Ching Chen el al, "Discover The Power of Social and Hidden Curriculum to Decision Making: Experiments with Enron Email and Movie Newsgroups".
+Sixth International Conference on Machine Learning and Applications. <br>